 3. The Boyne Valley, Co.
 Meath

 Look all over the world and you’ll struggle to find an area so rich and laden with history as the Boyne Valley.
-This stop suggestion differs from the previous two in that the Boyne Valley isn’t a singular location, it’s describes a broad area of land at the core of Ireland’s Ancient East and is home to Neolithic settlement sites such as Newgrange, Knowth and Dowth, sites of historic clashes such as the 1690 Battle of the Boyne between King James and King William, as well as a striking number of castles, churches and monasteries.
+This stop suggestion differs from the previous two in that the Boyne Valley isn’t a singular location, it describes a broad area of land at the core of Ireland’s Ancient East and is home to Neolithic settlement sites such as Newgrange, Knowth and Dowth, sites of historic clashes such as the 1690 Battle of the Boyne between King James and King William, as well as a striking number of castles, churches and monasteries.

 The range of historical sites here, as well as the timeframe that they span really is remarkable, so if you do have a strong interest in Irish history it could be worthwhile to spend an entire day in the Boyne valley and to spend the night in the nearby town of Drogheada where there’s an abundance of hotels, hostels and BnB’s to suit all budgets.

-You could write an entire article on the sites of the Boyne Valley alone, so if you’re interested by what’s described above, I’d definitely encourage you to do some further research to make sure you’re not missing out.
+You could write an entire article on the sites of the Boyne Valley alone, so if you’re interested in what’s described above, I’d definitely encourage you to do some further research to make sure you’re not missing out.
 Similarly, if there’s more than a couple of individual sites that would be of interest to you, you may benefit from some of the coach tours that operate within the Boyne Valley.

 4. Drive Along the Cooley Peninsula, Co.
 Louth